Martin Andermatt: Coaching career

 From 2003 to 2005 he coached FC Vaduz in Liechtenstein and alongside this the national side of the principality, where he could achieve some surprising results when drawing.
 2-2 against Portugal, the losing finalists of the Euro 2004.
 Before this result, Liechtenstein had lost all of its previous 20 World Cup qualifiers.
 The team also caused a shock in the return match at the end of the group phase when Benjamin Fischer scored and Liechtenstein led at half time before eventually losing 2-1.
 Liechtenstein under andermatt also won 4-0 at Luxembourg.
 On the other hand, Liechtenstein are the only country ever to lose to San Marino with a 0-1 loss in a friendly match on 28 April 2004.

 The club side led in the Swiss second division for a long stretch of the 2004/05 season.
 At the end of the season FC Vaduz had a minor crisis which saw the slipping and Andermatt was fired four rounds before the end of the season.
 Vaduz missed out on promotion in the play-off matches versus Neuchâtel Xamax.

 Andermatt however retained his position with the national team until October 2006 when he took the manager job with BSC Young Boys in Bern.
 There he finished his first season 4th.

 On 17 September 2021, he was hired by Schaffhausen in the Swiss Challenge League.
 The club hired Artim Šakiri as a new manager just two weeks prior, but Šakiri was not able to obtain a work permit quickly, and the club hired Andermatt instead.
 Despite leading Schaffhausen to a second-place finish in the 2021-22 Swiss Challenge League (sadly, missing out on promotion in the promotion playoff), his contract was not renewed for the following season.

 On 10 June 2022, Andermatt was hired as an assistant coach by Basel.

+On 9 March 2026, he returned to coaching, taking the head coach position at Swiss Challenge League side Yverdon-Sport.